Five Popular Careers in Social Work

 Here are five of the most popular career paths you might be interested in after graduation:

-- Public Health Public health social workers focus on individuals and families residing in poverty-stricken and otherwise needy communities.
-Although these social workers typically focus on individual cases, their overarching goal is to improve the health and wellbeing of the entire community.
+Public health social workers focus on individuals and families residing in poverty-stricken and otherwise needy communities.
+Although these social workers typically focus on individual cases, their overarching goal is to improve the health and well-being of the entire community.
 According to Social Work Today (2009), public health social workers are well suited for a multitude of positions, including:

 - Program Directors